INSIGHTS

 “Our goal is to provide our guests with knowledge about renewable energy and wildlife conservation.
 This way, they can make sound decisions about mitigating climate change.” – Max Lakes, Deputy Director of Lee Richardson Zoo

 Sustainable energy plays an important part in wildlife conservation, as habitat loss will continue to threaten wildlife everywhere until the effects of climate change can be mitigated.
-This is exactly why Lee Richardson Zoo chose to install a Smartflower by their Primate Forest – Lemurs! exhibit, and has incorporated the solar flower into various education and conservation programs.
-An interpretive graphic and power production meter also accompanies the Smartflower, acting as a visual reminder to visitors of the importance of renewable energy.
+This is exactly why Lee Richardson Zoo chose to install a SmartFlower by their Primate Forest – Lemurs! exhibit, and has incorporated the solar flower into various education and conservation programs.
+An interpretive graphic and power production meter also accompanies the SmartFlower, acting as a visual reminder to visitors of the importance of renewable energy.

-Want to read up on other Smartflower installations?
+Want to read up on other SmartFlower installations?
 Click here.

 Leave a comment